doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Overriding fields or associations declared in other than mapped superclasses

+As stated in the documentation, fields and associations may only be overridden when being inherited from mapped superclasses.
+Overriding them for parent entity classes now throws a `MappingException`.

 ## BC BREAK: Undeclared entity inheritance now throws a `MappingException`

 As soon as an entity class inherits from another entity class, inheritance has to